ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 5. On the **Choose Hybrid Services** page, select the services to be installed, and click **Next**.

 ### What to do next
+{: #hcx-archi-install-cfg-hybrid-start-hsva-next}

 1. The next step is to configure the Hybrid Cloud Gateway if required.
 2. A Layer 2 concentrator can be added to an existing installation at any time if sufficient resources are available to support the extension.

 ## Configuring the Hybrid Cloud Gateway
+{: #hcx-archi-install-cfg-hybrid-config-hcg}

 Configure the Hybrid Cloud Gateway service virtual appliance.

-### Prerequisites for configuring the Hybrid Cloud Gateway

-Follow the steps in _Starting the Hybrid Service Virtual Appliance installation and configuration_ and check Hybrid Cloud Gateway.
+Before you begin, follow the steps in _Starting the Hybrid Service Virtual Appliance installation and configuration_ and check Hybrid Cloud Gateway.

 ### Procedure to configure the Hybrid Cloud Gateway
+{: #hcx-archi-install-cfg-hybrid-proc-config-hcg}

 On the **Hybrid Cloud Gateway** page, provide the following values and click **Next**:
 * **Network** - The switch that connects the Hybrid Cloud Gateway management interface.
 In use cases 1 and 2, it can be a standard virtual switch or a virtual distributed switch.
 For any configuration that uses Layer 2 extension, it must be a virtual distributed switch.